 When I first heard about frugality and minimalism, I thought it was just about penny-pinching and living like a hermit crab.

 Minimalism and frugality don’t mean deprivation as many people think, it means living a fulfilled life on less and realizing more stuff doesn’t equate to happiness.

 I have asked some awesome frugal living bloggers to share their best frugal living tips with you and here is what they had to say…

 Also, stick around to the end to get some awesome bonus frugal living tips to save even more money easily!

 Don’t use credit cards to spend money you don’t have on things you don’t need.
 Emergencies happen, but using credit cards day-to-day can be disastrous if you don’t pay them off.

 Americans spend billions on credit card interest alone every year, so this is a huge expense.

 Multi-purpose your items.
 One of my favorite frugal living tips is to multi-purpose items whenever possible.
 Instead of buying a separate product for each task, I multi-purpose products like Dr. Bronner’s Castille soap.

-This one product can be used for dishwashing liquid, shampoo, face wash, hand soap, surface cleaner, shave gel, and for cleaning makeup brushes.
+This product can be used for dishwashing liquid, shampoo, face wash, hand soap, surface cleaner, shave gel, and cleaning makeup brushes.
 I not only save money but I save space and have less clutter in my bathroom and kitchen cabinets.